-3 Easy Things to Do to Be Heart Healthier in 10 Minutes a Day, from a Cardiologist
+3 Easy Things to Do to Be Heart Healthier, from a Cardiologist

 February is heart health awareness month, which you probably already know by now.
 Rather than thinking that getting heart healthy is a major task, there are actually easy, doable ways to lower your risk of cardiovascular disease right now and for months and years to come.
 It doesn't take a major sweeping lifestyle change to reduce your risk of ever having serious heart disease, since every little improvement in your daily habits can have big, lasting benefits.
 In fact, you can be heart healthier in just 10 minutes a day, according to a new study.

 Here are three easy ways to be heart-healthier this month and every month, from cardiologist and plant-based advocate Dr. Joel Kahn, MD, Clinical Professor of Medicine at Wayne State University School of Medicine and bestselling author of Dead Execs Don't Get Bonuses, as well as Your Whole Heart Solution.
 He is also the founder of the Center for Cardiac Longevity.

 Dr. Kahn spoke to us from his office where he was using his treadmill desk, rocking slightly back and forth during the interview.
 It's one way that he chooses to incorporate exercise into his day, to stay healthy while working.
 He tells us exactly how to incorporate exercise into your workday in all sorts of creative ways without having to spend an hour at the gym.